Grants Search Results

 Institution Location: Seattle, WA

 Institution: Seattle Children's Hospital affiliated with Fred Hutchinson Cancer Research Center, University of Washington

-Based on progress to date, Dr. Pinto, was awarded a new grant in 2015 to fund an additional year of this Scholar award.
+Based on progress to date, Dr. Pinto, was awarded a new grant in 2016 to fund an additional year of this Scholar award.
 Prior to his 2015 relocation to Seattle, Dr. Pinto was the FOX Schools Challenge St. Baldrick's Scholar.
 He studies neuroblastoma, a childhood cancer of the nervous system.
 Factors such as patient age, extent of tumor spread, and tumor genetics are used to identify patients at highest risk of relapse, and these patients receive the most aggressive treatment.
 Despite this, more than half of these high-risk patients will die of disease.
 This project is using patient genetics to identify children that may be resistant to chemotherapy, allowing researchers to further refine the risk stratification and alter therapy for those patients at highest risk of relapse, to ultimately cure more children of this devastating disease.
 Awarded at the University of Chicago and transferred to Seattle Children's Hospital.
-This grant is named for the FOX Schools Challenge, created in 2007 when Chicago area schools and students began to rally around the mission to Conquer Childhood Cancers, inspiring more than 15,000 people to shave and raising more than $5 million for childhood cancer research through the St. Baldrick's Foundation.
+A portion of this grant was named for the FOX Schools Challenge, created in 2007 when Chicago area schools and students began to rally around the mission to Conquer Childhood Cancers, inspiring more than 15,000 people to shave and raising more than $5 million for childhood cancer research through the St. Baldrick's Foundation.

 Funding Type: St. Baldrick's Fellow